suvam-09/Kaggle-Projects/Boston House Pricing/README.md

 # Boston House Price Prediction
 The project highlights a stremalit web application demonstrating the applied usage of machine learning focused on predicting house prices.
-The application's interface allows the users to share their parameters respective to a house or a plot of land as an input based on which the median price for that house or plot of land is calculated and displayed back to the user.
+The application's interface allows the users to share their parameters respective to a house as an input based on which the median price for that house is calculated and displayed back to the user.

+Click [here](https://blink-house-price-predictor.herokuapp.com/) to run the application live on server

 <img src = ".\Images\image_4.jpg">

-### Overview
+## Overview
 The dataset used in this project comes from the UCI Machine Learning Repository.
 This data was collected in 1978 and each of the 506 entries represents aggregate information about 14 features of homes from various suburbs located in Boston.
 The dataset is also available on [Kaggle]().
 The features can be summarized as follows:
 - **CRIM**: This is the per capita crime rate by town
 - **ZN**: This is the proportion of residential land zoned for lots larger than 25000 sq.ft.